UQ-RCC/pitschi-docs/userguide-pitschi-datamover.md

 ![image](images/datamover/pitschi7.png)

 7) You can also visit your previous experiments in the "History" tab.
+Note that structore of folders and files displayed in each experiment are the same as they were created in the first place.

 ![image](images/datamover/pitschi3.png)